 To see a list of those countries/regions that have phone numbers automatically assigned to organizations, see Country and region availability for Audio Conferencing and Calling Plans.

 Dedicated audio conferencing phone numbers are service numbers that you can get and then assign to your organization.
 You can get dedicated toll and toll-free phone numbers for your conferencing bridges in one of three ways:

 Use the Skype for Business admin center.
 For some countries/regions, you can get numbers for your conference bridges using the Skype for Business admin center.
 See Getting service phone numbers.

 Port your existing numbers.
-You can port or transfer existing numbers from your current service provider or phone carrier to Office 365.
-See Transfer phone numbers to Office 365 or Manage phone numbers for your organization for more information to help you do this.
+You can port or transfer existing numbers from your current service provider or phone carrier to Microsoft 365 or Office 365.
+See Transfer phone numbers to Teams or Manage phone numbers for your organization for more information to help you do this.

 Use a request form for new numbers.
 Sometimes (depending on your country/region) you won't be able to get your new phone numbers using the Skype for Business admin center, or you will need specific phone numbers or area codes.
 If so, you will need to download a form and send it back to us.
 See Manage phone numbers for your organization for more information.

 After you have decided to set up Audio Conferencing for your users, see Set up Audio Conferencing for Microsoft Teams or Set up Audio Conferencing for Skype for Business Online for steps you can follow to do so.